License Plates

 Improper display may result in enforcement action.

-- The new vehicle must be titled and registered in your name
+- The vehicle must be titled and registered in your name

 - All insurance and registration requirements must be met